 + What age groups are the Anti-Boring™ tools appropriate for?

 All ages!
 Every student needs a handbook for how their brain works, and some concrete strategies to put these concepts into action.
 The Anti-Boring Approach to Powerful Studying is geared towards middle school students and higher.
 I’ve even had grad school clients benefit from these tools.
 For those of you teaching elementary-age students, you will need to make some minimal changes to the way you present these theories and tools.
 However, past participants in this training reported that these changes were minimal and that their younger students easily understood and benefitted from learning the Anti-Boring tools.

 + I want to get my school to pay for this course, however it usually takes a while to issue a check.
-Your course starts soon and I don't want to miss anything while I'm waiting for the money to come.
+I'd like to start right away.
 What can I do?